LeeMoriya/ElectricCat/README.md

 ## Features:

+This is a port of Shiro_pb's awesome Electric Cat mod that makes use of the SlugBase framework.
 - Increased compatibility with other mods
 - You no longer shock tamed Lizards in charged mode
 - Single .DLL file, no loose assets